-Watercress is a dark, leafy green grown in natural spring water.
-For the past few decades, watercress has been used as little more than a plate garnish but is now seeing resurgence in popularity as one of the next big super foods.
+Watercress is a dark, leafy green that grows in natural spring water.
+Historically, people have used watercress as little more than a garnish.
+Now, however, it is seeing a resurgence in popularity as one of the latest superfoods.

-An ancient green said to have been a staple in Roman soldiers diets, watercress is actually a part of the cruciferous (also known as brassica) family of vegetables along with kale, broccoli, arugula and Brussels sprouts.
+Watercress is an ancient green that may have been a staple in the diet of Roman soldiers.
+It is also a member of the cruciferous family, alongside kale, broccoli, arugula, and Brussels sprouts.

 Cancer prevention and treatment